mendix/docs/content/en/docs/refguide/runtime/mendix-client/_index.md

 ##### 4.1.1.2 React Client

-The React client works differently to the Dojo client.
+The React Client works differently to the Dojo client.

 During the build process, Studio Pro exports JavaScript files containing JavaScript and React components into the `pages`, `layouts` and `nanoflows` folders.
 The contents of those folders are bundled into the `dist` folder using [Rollup](https://rollupjs.org/), which generates *chunks*.

-The React client dynamically loads these chunks when needed for optimal performance.
+The React Client dynamically loads these chunks when needed for optimal performance.

 #### 4.1.2 Location of Mendix Client Resources